n2geoff/vite-riot-template/README.md

 ### Mounting Strategy

-This template uses a static registry to mount global **components** which in-turn can mount other nested components via `components` export option.
+This template uses a static object registry to mount global **components** which in-turn can mount other nested components via `components` export option.

-#### Components Example
+#### Example

 ```
 // my-page.riot